attorney profile

 Get In Touch

 For more information about Hill, Gossett, Kemp, Barrentine & Seay, P.C.
-Attorneys at Law or to schedule an appointment to address your legal needs at either of our two office locations, our Leeds-Moody, Alabama office or our Springville, Alabama office, please contact us at 205.640.2000 or submit the contact form below complete with your email and telephone number.
+Attorneys at Law or to schedule an appointment to address your legal needs at our Moody-Leeds main office, please contact us at 205.640.2000 or submit the contact form below complete with your email and telephone number.

 Legal Disclaimer: No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.